Folia Biologica

 References in the text should be cited as follows: two authors, Smith and Brown (1984) or (Smith and Brown, 1984); three or more authors, Smith et al. (1984) or (Smith et al., 1984).
 Reference to papers by the same author(s) in the same year should be distinguished in the text and in the reference list by lower-case letters, e.g. 1980a, or 1980a,b.
 All equipment and materials used must be identified and specified according to the manufacturer (distributor), including the City and State (in the case of USA abbreviated).

-Tables should be typed double-spaced on separate sheets of paper and numbered consecutively with Arabic numerals.
+Tables should be provided on separate pages in the manuscript following the References, including the Table legends.
+Tables should be numbered consecutively with Arabic numerals.
 Their contents should be self-explanatory and include a brief descriptive title.
 Lower-case letters should be used to indicate footnotes.

-Figures (photographs, line drawings, including graphs) should be supplied as a part of the submitted manuscript (if possible) and submitted also as a separate digital files, preferably in the .TIF, .JPG, .GIF or .EPS format.
-The resolution of colored and gray scale figures should be at least 300 dpi at final size and 600 dpi for black and white figures.
-Letters and numbers should be kept uniform and be at least 2 mm high when printed.
+Figures (photographs, line drawings, including graphs) should be supplied as a separate high-resolution digital files in .TIFF, .JPG, or .EPS format.
+The resolution of colored and gray scale figures should be at least 300 dpi at final size and 600 dpi for line figures/drawings.
+Letters and numbers in the figures (in Arial or Helvetica font) should be kept uniform and be at least 2 mm high when printed.

-Galley proofs should be corrected and returned to the Editorial Office within 2 days to Folia Biologica preferably via e-mail or by fax.
-Changes, additions or deletions should be kept to the minimum.
+Galley proofs are expected to be corrected and returned to the Editorial Office within 2 days via e-mail.

 Ethical guidelines